 The point of all this, of course, is not the strange confluence of folks who happened to share a common Irish name.
 The point is the ever-dwindling numbers of Charlie Ryans from St. Louis walking among us.

-As The Associated Press recently noted, “It’s unclear exactly how many D-Day veterans are alive today.
+As The Associated Press noted in 2019, “It’s unclear exactly how many D-Day veterans are alive today.
 The survivors are now in their 90s or 100s.”

 At a time when we all tend to get a little overheated about the state of our country, the state of the world, it’s almost comforting to think about the state of the world on June 6, 1944, and all those boys listening to the ocean churning under their speeding vessels, gripping their rifles, praying, speeding toward a beach and a battle and a fate that would change the course of human history.